Your Cart is EmptyContinue Shopping

 Plus, leaving it on for too long (especially if you suffer from a dry, flaky scalp) can worsen the condition of your scalp instead of helping it, which kind of defeats the purpose.
 Scalp problems are usually caused by either irritated skin or the presence of excessive yeast (Malassezia—a yeast-like fungus) in the skin, and keeping a starchy mixture on the scalp for extended periods of time will only feed the organisms causing it.

-So, does rice water grow hair?
+So, does rice water make hair longer?
 The women of the East seem to think so!
 The only way to really find out if a rice water hair treatment will work for you is to try it and see.